2 Main assumptions

 \[ Y_t = f(A, L, K_t, H) \]

-• Assumption 2.4 Combining these two assumptions,
+• Assumption 2.4 Combining the previous two assumptions,

 \[ y_t = f(A, k_t, h) \]